eleven-huang/mongoid-crypt-field/README.md

 ##Notice

-A field named "field name"_salt(:password_salt) will be automatic add to your document
+A field named "field name"_salt(:password_salt) will be automatic added to your document

 ##Install